-Revaluation Reserve
+Revaluation reserve

-The Revaluation Reserve contains the gains made by the Council arising from increases in the value of its Property, Plant, Equipment and Intangible Assets since 1 April, 2007, the date that the Reserve was created.
-Accumulated gains arising before that date are consolidated into the balance on Capital Adjustment Account.
+The revaluation reserve contains the gains made by the Council arising from increases in the value of its property, plant, equipment and intangible assets since 1 April 2007, the date that the reserve was created.
+Accumulated gains arising before that date are consolidated into the balance on the capital adjustment account.